Truck Accident Attorney in Conroe, TX

 Truck Accident Statistics

-- There was a slight increase (of about 1%) in the number of fatal truck accidents from 2017 to 2018
+- There was a slight increase (about 1%) in the number of fatal truck accidents from 2018 to 2019

-- There were about 121,000 injury crashes involving large trucks and buses, 112,000 of which involved large trucks
+- There were about 127,000 injury crashes involving large trucks and buses

-- There was an 8% increase in the number of injury crashes involving large trucks and buses from 2016 to 2018
+- There was a 13% increase in the number of injury crashes involving large trucks and buses from 2016 to 2019

 Federal Trucking Regulations